-- (a) appropriate and transparent tax governance occurs in the normal course of Spark executing its business strategy in pursuit of its purpose; - (b) at all times compliance with legal obligations results in the right amount of tax being paid, as determined under applicable legislation; and - (c) all actions are undertaken within a framework of prudent risk management that, on a case by case basis, has regard for the interests of all relevant Spark stakeholders.
+- (a) appropriate and transparent tax governance occurs in the course of aligning the tax strategy with Spark's business strategy in the pursuit of sustainable growth. - (b) at all times compliance with legal obligations results in the right amount of tax being paid, on time, as determined through a purposive interpretation of the applicable legislation; and - (c) all actions are undertaken within a framework of prudent and ethical risk management that, on a case-by-case basis, has regard for the interests of all relevant Spark stakeholders.